 Once they approached, we all got into the dinghy as the transfer would be easier.
 They brought us in, one by one and we clambered aboard over their sugar scoop transom, timing the waves with every jump.

 We were rescued.
 A huge thanks to the crew of Raindancer, who made my job so much easier.
 I am so proud of everyone for staying calm, gathering safety equipment and the way everything was handled.

 A huge thanks to the entire sailing community for coming together to aid in our rescue.
 Onre thing I have always loved about sailing is the people.
 I am thankful to be part of such a supportive community.

 Thanks to the Starlink community.
 Without Starlink our rescue would not have gone as quickly or as smoothly.
 Technology saved our lives.

 But the biggest thanks goes to our rescuers and Captain Geoff of SV Rolling Stone for going out of their way to save us.
 Taking four strangers into their home all the way to French Polynesia.

 It is true, I am sad to lose the boat.
 It was everything to me.
 It was more than just what I was doing, more than my home and my belongings, it was part of who I am.
 But, at the end of the day, the most important things were rescued."

 For those interested, the boat had a Youtube channel: https://www.youtube.com/watch?v=0hih9tlvktI

 This story is incredibly rare.
+I believe only three boats have been sunk by a whale in the last ten years.
 The good news is, that thanks to modern (satellite) technology, even rare disasters like this should not be fatal.
 Still, it is a real 'eye-opener' as we will be crossing the same ocean in around six weeks (our slot to transit the Canal is now booked for March 31st)